Ethiopia, Africa

 Activities

 The church planting work has grown, and it is this that we are indirectly supporting.
 Our role here is to assist the bi-vocational church planters establish in new locations.
 They started 10 new church groups in the last year and across all their churches baptized around 3,000 people.
-Mulugeta has a very strong connection to this part of the country, and it is one of the two locations they are focusing on.
+Martin has a very strong connection to this part of the country, and it is one of the two locations they are focusing on.

 The development of CBC churches continues to grow.